 Keep in mind, too, an experienced workers’ comp attorney like those at Lugar Law will also know if the doctors panel presented to you meets legal requirements.
 To be ?independent,? as required by law, the doctors on the list can?t be affiliated with or part of the same practice.
 Should you be presented with a list that doesn?t have three independent doctors, it is defective.
 By allowing us to handle your claim, we can be certain the panel is valid, and if not, demand a new panel be presented.
 Failure of your employer or its insurer to do so could mean that you can pick your own doctor.

 Once you have a treating physician for your workplace injury, understand that under state law that doctor will control all your treatment.
 That means your doctor has final say in treatments, therapies, and providers.
 If your employer?s insurer tries to tell you that you are required to use only providers in their network, that is untrue.

 We Can Help Choose Your Worker?s Comp Doctor

-The choice of your treating physician for a worker?s comp claim is an important decision.
-Lugar Law PC can help.
-Because of our many years of experience with workers? comp cases we know which doctors are not only skilled in treating workplace injuries and occupational illnesses but also understanding and sympathetic about the plight of injured workers.
-To maximize your benefits, you need a doctor who cares and is cooperative with the workers? comp process.
+The choice of your treating physician for a workers’ comp claim is an important decision.
+Lugar Injury Law can help.
+Because of our many years of experience with workers’ comp cases we know which doctors are not only skilled in treating workplace injuries and occupational illnesses but also understanding and sympathetic about the plight of injured workers.
+To maximize your benefits, you need a doctor who cares and is cooperative with the workers’ comp process.
 So, while you can choose your own doctor from a panel list, you need guidance and that?s what we?re here for.